 - Helps get the artist and client on the same page

 If you’re looking for really even brows, brow mapping may be the way to go.
 “How many of us have left the threading salon 100 percent sure our brows are different heights?
 That's probably because of lack of brow mapping,” shares Masu.
-Catherine Wright, the owner of Holiday Organic Skin, says that brow mapping helps determine where your brows should begin, end, and arch and that having good-looking brows helps you look and feel your best.
+Catherine Wright, the owner of Holiday Organic Skin, says that eyebrow mapping helps determine where your brows should begin, end, and arch and that having good-looking brows helps you look and feel your best.
 “Brows frame your face,” she says.
 “A good set of brows, a swipe of mascara, and you’re ready for anything the day might throw your way.”

 Masu says the biggest benefit to eyebrow mapping—and the string brow mapping method in particular—is that clients can see their natural asymmetry more easily.
 “This helps them see the work that needs to be done to achieve more symmetry and harmony.
 When your clients can easily see your vision, it makes the collaboration and communication smoother,” she explains.

 How to Prepare for Brow Mapping

 Masu advises that you should always grow your brows out as much as possible before heading in for your treatment, no matter what treatment you are getting following eyebrow mapping.
 She explains, “This will help your artist visualize the possibilities of different shapes and styles for you.
 A good artist will always try to work with what you have, within reason.”

 What to Expect During a Brow Mapping Experience

 At SIX+AIT, the eyebrow mapping process begins with a consultation with your artist about your brow preferences and lifestyle habits.
 Peaches asked me about my skin type.
 It’s dehydrated and oily due to extensive travel and lazy water intake.
 She reinforced that Retin-A use is a big no-no for anyone with microblading because it can change the color of the pigment.
 Fortunately, I’ve been off it for quite a while now, so we were good to go.